Customer Relationship Management

 Introduction to CRM

-CRM is the key to synchronising all of your external contacts.
-When used correctly, your CRM can ensure that your employees have up to date information about your clients and that your clients have the best experience possible when dealing with you.
+Essentially, your CRM should be the key to synchronising all of your external contacts.
+When used correctly, your CRM can ensure that your employees always have access to up-to-date and real-time information, and that your clients have the best experience possible when dealing with your organisation.

-CRM developers added analytics and management modules, resulting in the systems that we have today: a database of prospects and leads which you can access from a range of devices and which includes analytical and reporting functionality in order to track performance as well as communication.
+Later, CRM developers added analytics and management modules, resulting in the solutions we have today: a CRM as a database of prospects and leads.
+All of which you can access from a wide range of devices, and which includes analytical and reporting functionality in order to track performance, as well as communication.

 Some like to focus their CRM on leads instead.
-If this is the case for you, we recommend that you implement a CRM that can help you log and track existing and potential customers, from initial contact to potential buyer, through negotiations and to the sale.
-It subsequently tracks after-sales, customer relations and identifies issues or opportunities.
-In short, your CRM can ensure that your customer remain happy - and remain with you.
+If this is the case for you, we recommend that you implement a CRM that can help you log and track existing and potential customers - from initial contact to potential buyer, through negotiations and to the sale.
+It can also track any subsequent after-sales, customer relations, and help identify issues or opportunities.
+In short, your CRM can ensure that your customer remain happy - and that they remain with you.

 This CRM view focuses on individuals.
 You can log the interactions with somebody, with as much information as you need; even including details such as what kind of restaurant they prefer, or when their birthday falls, as well as their current roles and responsibilities.

-Your CRM system cannot keep you tied to the office, or your desktop.
-A good system will be usable anywhere there is an internet connection, on a variety of devices.
+Gone are the days when your CRM would keep you tied to your office desk.
+A good CRM is mobile, usable anywhere with an internet connection and accessible on a variety of devices.
 Provided that you have your tablet or your phone, you should be able to use your CRM system to make notes; access and share up-to-date information; communicate with your colleagues; and retrieve sales histories.
 In fact, you should be able to do anything that you could do in the office.
 And some solutions will even bring mobile device security features.

-The CRM system needs to be able to report on everyone and everything that’s plugged into it, giving an accurate picture of your organisation at all times.
+The CRM solution must be able to report on everyone and everything that’s plugged into it, giving an accurate picture of your organisation at all times.

 Your CRM system should allow your sales team to focus on key metrics.
 It should also enable them to work collaboratively and cooperatively, as it can show your team where the most likely conversions are.
 It can assist your sales team in focusing their time and effort effectively, and should help to minimise any disagreements as to focus and targeting.